Recommendations and Resources for Racial Equity in Education

 Table Talk: George Floyd, Racism, and Law Enforcement

-Middle School Level lessons
+Lesson Plans for Middle School Level

 100 Race Conscious Things You Can Say to Your Child to Advance Racial Justice – Conversation Starter